submariner-io/submariner-website/src/content/community/contributor-roles/_index.en.md

 * Ensure a healthy process for discussion and decision making is in place
 * Work with other project owners to maintain the project's overall health and success holistically
+* Receive security disclosures and ensure an adequate response.
+* Receive reports of Code of Conduct violations and ensure an adequate response.
+* Decide how funds raised by the project are spent.

 [parent process]: https://github.com/kubernetes/community/blob/7d2ebad43cde06607cde3d55e9eed4bb08a286a9/community-membership.md
 [code reviews]: ../../development/code-review